jklegseth/es6-webpack-starter/README.md

 - `yarn test:watch` - watches files and reruns tests related to changes
 - `yarn test:watchAll` - watches files and reruns all tests on change
 - `yarn start` - starts Node server on port `3000`

+## .env

+Currently the `.env` files are empty.
+For local development create a `.env.development` and `.env.test` file.
+These are great for storing database connection properties, API keys, etc.

+For production create a `.env.production` file but obviously it will depend on the host.
+For example, with Heroku you will need to add these properties to the "Config Variables" under "Settings".